-As you begin your search for your new home it is always important to pay close attentin to how the lenders will view you application.
+As you begin your search for your new home, it is always important to pay close attention to how the lenders will view you application.
 The amount you can borrow is based on your salary, savings and the application you present to the lender.
 We have extensive experience in preparing and presenting successful applications to lenders in order to secure you the finance you want.

 Included in your mortgage search, we also advise on Mortgage Protection.
 This is the necessary cover required in the event of your death that can pay off the remainder of your mortgage.
 Buying a home can be a tense time, and at Walsh Group, we’re here to make it is as stress-free as possible.

-At Walsh Group we can build your mortgage into your financial planning journey.
+We can build your mortgage and mortgage protection into your overall financial planning.
 Your financial planning journey is a holistic look at all of your finances from your mortgage to your pension, savings and investments.

 In order to assess this, lenders review your current income and make estimations as to the likelihood of your income continuing into the future.

 A mortgage is a long-term commitment.
-Most Lenders can only include your sustainable income when calculating the amount you can borrow.
-To show your sustainable income you will need to Provide 3 months’ payslips, & Salary Certificate signed and stamped by your employer .
-If you are self-employed, the lenders require 2 or 3 years Year End Financials, & Proof that that your Tax Affairs are up to date.
+Most lenders can only include your sustainable income when calculating the amount you can borrow.
+To show your sustainable income you will need to provide 3 months’ payslips, and a Salary Certificate signed and stamped by your employer.
+If you are self-employed, the lenders require 2 or 3 years of Year End Financials, and proof that your tax affairs are up to date.

 The Interest Rate is the actual rate at which interest is charged on the amount you borrow.